 HIV and the LGBT Community

-While HIV and AIDS affect Americans across the country and from all walks of life, the epidemic continues to disproportionately impact gay and bisexual men, transgender women, youth 13-24 and communities of color, particularly in the southern U.S. While tremendous medical advances have helped people live longer, healthier lives with the virus, there remains no cure and tens of thousands of new infections occur every year.
-Insufficient funding for HIV programs, as well as prevention methods that are not scientifically sound and persistent stigma and discrimination continue to make it difficult to fight the epidemic and provide the best care to those living with the virus.
+While HIV affects Americans from all walks of life, the epidemic continues to disproportionately impact gay and bisexual men, transgender women, youth ages 13-24 and communities of color, particularly in the southern United States.
+While tremendous medical advances have helped HIV-positive individuals live longer, healthier lives, there remains no cure and tens of thousands of new infections occur every year.
+Insufficient funding for HIV programs, as well as prevention methods that are not scientifically sound and persistent stigma and discrimination continue to make it difficult to fight the epidemic and provide the best possible care to those living with HIV.

-Epidemic continues to disproportionately affect segments of the LGBT community
+HIV continues to disproportionately impact segments of the LGBT community

-According to the Centers for Disease Control and Prevention (CDC), there are over a million Americans currently living with HIV and approximately 50,000 new infections every year.
+According to the CDC, there are over one million Americans currently living with HIV and approximately 50,000 new infections every year.
 Almost two-thirds of those new infections are among gay and bisexual men.
-Among groups identified at higher risk for infection, only among gay and bisexual men is the rate of new infections increasing – and the highest rate of new infections within that group is among young black men.
-While the data on the transgender community is more limited, it also shows a disproportionately high rate of infection among transgender women, who are nearly 34 times more likely to have HIV than other women.
+Among groups identified at higher risk for infection, only among gay and bisexual men is the rate of new infections increasing – and the highest rate of new infections within that group is among black men ages 13-24.
+While data on the transgender community remains scarce, recent studies have shown extremely high rates among transgender women, who are nearly 34 times more likely to have HIV than other women.